arawseekers/blog/content/posts/repair-ipod.md

 <h2>What would be the problem if the item repaired isn't as good as new?</h2>
 <p>It depends.</p>

-<p>If the item is required to measure something, did repairing it restored its original calibrations?
+<p>If the item is required to measure something, did repairing it restore its original calibrations?
 Did it improve or worsen?
 How do we even know if the output is accurate if the device itself <em>could</em> be inaccurate starting at the time of failure?
-There are more questions other than these that must be answered before and after a repair, and the answers to each depend on the complexity of the problem and the technical expertise of the handyman.
+There are more questions to be answered before and after a repair, and the answers to each depend on the complexity of the problem and the technical expertise of the handyman.
 Indeed, learning about proper diagnostics and troubleshooting are important skills to learn for a repairman of any trade.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>As a kid, Ohio disassembled toy radios with a Philips screwdriver and examined the circuit board within, not really knowing what each part was for.
-Everything then looked foreign, but it's those moments the Unknown became awesome.</p>
+Everything then looked foreign, but it's in those moments that the Unknown became awesome.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->